10 Ways to Lower Your Prostate Cancer Risk

 And if you do grill or fry meat (this goes for poultry and fish, too), flip it often to reduce the formation of carcinogens, and be sure to remove charred bits before you chow down.

 Reap the Benefits of Beans

 Soybeans are our richest source of isoflavones and, contrary to rumor, they won’t make you grow breasts.
-Valenzuela recommends three cups (cooked) of organic, non-GMO whole soybeans a week.
+Dieticians recommend three cups (cooked) of organic, non-GMO whole soybeans a week.
 Another benefit?
-Beans are full of fiber, and eating a high-fiber diet can help to reduce your cancer risk.
+Beans are full of fiber, and eating a high-fiber diet can reduce your cancer risk.
 Canned beans are a great option, but be sure to rinse them, as they’re swimming in high-sodium liquid.

 Limit Your Alcohol

 Studies are mixed on the link between moderate drinking and prostate cancer, but heavy alcohol use (more than four beers or more per day) has been shown to increase the risk of developing high-grade prostate cancer, the most aggressive form of the disease.
 Alcohol is a toxin in our bodies that causes inflammation and oxidative stress—both are considered by experts to potentially lead to cancer cell and or tumor growth.
 So when it comes to alcohol, play it safe: That means no more than two drinks a day for men.
 What counts as a drink?
 12 ounces of beer, 5 ounces of wine, and 1.5 ounces of distilled spirits.

 Increasingly, we’re learning that more is not always better when it comes to supplements.
 If you’re taking a high-dose supplements, such as vitamin E or selenium, it can be detrimental.
 Visit our articles on vitamin E and selenium to make sure you’re getting enough via your diet—and what level of supplementation is safe.

 Discuss the Pros and Cons of Screening